Mediated Desire and the Technical Evolution of Epistolary Intimacy

 The Device and the Body

-In digital communication, the absence of physical trace creates a compensatory relationship between the body and the device.
+In digital communication, the absence of a physical trace from the sender may encourage a writer to focus on the relationship between the character’s body and the device.

-The smartphone becomes a site of projection.
-It is handled, checked, held close—not because it contains the beloved, but because it mediates access to her.
+The smartphone can become a site of projection.
+It may be handled, checked, or held close not because it contains the beloved, but because it mediates access to her.

-For narrative, this suggests a shift in focus.
-Rather than describing the technology itself, the writer should describe its effects on the body:
+For narrative, this suggests one possible shift in focus.
+Alongside describing the technology itself, the writer can describe the character’s bodily response:

 These details anchor the abstract concept of mediated desire in lived experience.